tommaso-mandrile/Cool-Konsole-Layout-for-fedora/README.md

 > 	  open this layout whenever you want.\
 > 	  **To do this:** go to System Settings --> Keyboard --> Shortcuts --> Add New -->
 > 	  Command or Script --> Choose...
-> 	  Then choose the path that leads to COOLKonsoleStarter.sh and assign a shortcut.
+> 	  Then choose the path that leads to Starter.sh and assign a shortcut.